 Left Brain, Right Brain: Balancing Breath Practices

-Did you know that you don’t breath from both nostrils equally?
+Did you know that you don’t breathe from both nostrils equally?
 Truth be told, nostril dominance switches every two to 2.5 hours without any interference from us.
 Sounds strange, but scientists have studied this phenomena, which the yogis discovered hundreds of years ago.
 In 1895, a German physician, Richard Kayser, observed these periodic cycles which scientists term “nasal cycling.”
 Interesting, but does it matter?
 Multiple research studies indicate that nasal cycling is related to the way our bodies function.

 Breath and the Nervous System